Penguin-International-Gurgaon/ai-chatbot-entrpise-kit/README.md

 This project is licensed under the **MIT License** by Penguin International, Gurugram, India.
 See [LICENSE](LICENSE) for details.

-Special thanks to team _Vercel_ for their AI SDK tool kit.
+Special thanks to team _Vercel_ for their Amazing tool and AI SDK kit.

 ---